carl-watson/scotentSD.github.io/help.md

 ---
 ```

-If an expert marker is defined in the `\_config.yml` file then you can mark a section of the post as the excerpt.
+If an excerpt marker is defined in the `\_config.yml` file then you can mark a section of the post as the excerpt.
 Everything above the  `<!—more—> `code will be the excerpt
 ```
 <!--more-->